TheKoola/eosstracker/doc/EOSS-Docker-Install.md

 > ```
 > Continue reading to learn about a Compose file for different configurations.
 Otherwise, jump to [Start Eosstracker](#eosstrackerstart).

-Create a `docker-compose.yml` text file within the directory, alongside the `data` folder you just created.
+Create a `docker-compose.yml` text file.
 The contents of the Compose file will vary depending on your configuration.
 For the EOSS brick computers, a default Compose file can be found [here](https://github.com/TheKoola/eosstracker/blob/brickv2.1/docker-compose.yml) and consists of:
 ```yaml